curtisalexander/saspyrilia-sandbox/README.md

 oda user ODA_USER password ODA_PASSWORD
 ```

 This is intentional!
 In order to update the file, one may utilize the script [update-authinfo.sh](docker/update-authinfo.sh) that is copied into `~/bin/update-authinfo.sh` where `~/bin` is setup on the user's PATH.
-The script simply replaces `ODA_USER` and `ODA_PASSWORD` with the environment variables of the same name.
+The script utilizes [sed](https://www.grymoire.com/Unix/Sed.html) to replace `ODA_USER` and `ODA_PASSWORD` with the environment variables of the same name.

 Usage of `update-authinfo.sh` is as simple as running the following in the first cell within a notebook with the SAS kernel.